 2. End of Semester Feedback Forms, Programme Surveys and other Audits

 Another way in which student opinion is sought is through end of semester feedback forms and end of year surveys.
 The material collected from these forms feeds directly into the Leo Baeck College’s annual monitoring process.
 In addition, specific audits and surveys of workshops and seminars are carried out occasionally to help LBC evaluate the learning experience and to enable students to give their feedback.

 3. Exit Interviews

 All students participate in an Exit Interview at the end of their studies at Leo Baeck College.

 The Students Society represents all students at LBC.
 In addition to its own meetings, the Students Society meets with the Principal and other staff.
 As noted above, an important function of the society is to elect student representatives to the College’s Boards, Committees and Teams.
 This enables the students’ voice to be heard on all the central bodies of LBC, which, in turn, can influence policy.

 The subscription to the Students’ Society is currently between £5 and £10 per semester although the Society may change this figure from time to time.

 From time to time, Leo Baeck College invites student involvement in specific projects such as curriculum development of programmes or other projects.

-In addition to these formal ways for students to voice their opinions, students can at any time approach their personal tutors, academic tutors, Link tutors, the Principal, the Dean, the Director of Jewish Education, the Head of Vocational Studies and the Head of Academic Services.
+In addition to these formal ways for students to voice their opinions, students can at any time approach their personal tutors, academic tutors, Link tutors, the Principal, the Dean, the Director of Jewish Education, the Coordinator of Rabbinic Community Placements and the Head of Academic Services.